Leadtech/boot-rabbit-mq/README.md

-We will not receive messages just yet.
-To start receiving messages we must execute:
+We are processing the messages just yet.
+To start accepting incoming messages we must execute:

 ```
 // Start receiving